i-william-hr/AppleHealthDashboard-v2/README.md

 Windows: py -m pip install Flask

-MacOS/Linux: pip3 install Flask waitress
+MacOS/Linux: pip3 install Flask waitress flask-httpauth

-Linux Debian: apt install python3 python3-flask python3-waitress
+Linux Debian: apt install python3 python3-flask python3-waitress python3-flask-httpauth

 #Save the script in a local directory, keep the structure as in the repository

+#Change your nginx sites-enabled to add the proxy with the example from the sites-enabled in the repo